-All storm water collection systems for any proposed site development involving one (1) acre or more of property shall be designed to meet the Ohio EPA's Construction General Permit #OHC000004.
+All storm water collection systems for any proposed site development involving one (1) acre or more of property shall be designed to meet the Ohio EPA's Construction General Permit #OHC000005.
 Post-construction best management practices (BMPs) will need to be included with the site design to serve the site.
 Such practices for permanent site BMPs to meet the water quality requirements may include, but are not limited to: bioretention cells, storm water detention structures (both wet and dry extended detention basins), vegetated swales and vegetated filter strips designed using water quality flow, and sequential systems (which combine several practices).
 The design of Post-Construction storm water controls for the site shall be in accordance with the above referenced OEPA Construction General Permit.
 A list of standard BMPs is included in Tables 4a and 4b (pages 21 and 22 of 60) of the Construction General Permit.
 BMPs shall be designed according to the methodology included in the Ohio Department of Natural Resources (ODNR) Rainwater and Land Development Manual or in another design manual acceptable for use by Ohio EPA.

 Storm Water Requirements for Site Plan Development, City of Oregon

 ODNR's Rainwater and Land Development Manual Development Manual (Ohio’s Standards for Stormwater Management Land Development and Urban Stream Protection)

 Guidance Regarding Post-Construction Storm Water Management Requirements of Ohio EPA's Storm Water Construction General Permit #OHC000002.